zinniaglean/nio/README.md

 # Nio

-Nio is a reboot of the Turing Complete stack-based esoteric programming language "nori.io" by "notherone"
+Nio is a reboot of the Turing Complete stack-based esoteric programming language "nori.io" by "notherone".

 The interpreter reads the program left-to-right, character per character, and always moves right.

 ## Commands

 The interpreter ignores every other character than these, making them no-op.

+Commands marked with `*` need fixing, so note that they might not be working correctly.

 ### Main commands